openmpf/openmpf.github.io/docs/docs/Object-Storage-Guide.md

 The NGINX object storage server will determine the sha256 hash for the file once it's been uploaded.
 It then uses that hash to name the file and returns the file URI to OpenMPF.

-# S3 Object Storage
-OpenMPF supports downloading media and uploading results to an S3 compatible server such as Ceph.
-The use of S3 is controlled through the following job properties:

-- `S3_RESULTS_BUCKET`
-    - URI to bucket where result objects should be stored.
-For example: `http://s3host/results_bucket`
-    - To disable the upload of result objects, do not provide a value for this property.
-- `S3_UPLOAD_ONLY`
-    - When true, media will not be downloaded using S3 authentication.
-      If `S3_RESULTS_BUCKET` is set, S3 authentication will be used to upload result objects.
-    - When false or not provided, S3 authentication will be used to download remote media.
-      S3 authentication will also be used to upload result objects if `S3_RESULTS_BUCKET` is set.
-    - If you want to run a job where some media is in S3 and some is hosted elsewhere, you can set `S3_UPLOAD_ONLY` to `true` as a media specific property on the media that is hosted elsewhere.
-- `S3_ACCESS_KEY`
-    - The access key that will be used when downloading and uploading to S3.
-- `S3_SECRET_KEY`
-    - The secret key that will be used when downloading and uploading to S3.